Karvel/analogjs-blog/src/content/posts/recommended-development-tools-in-linux-macos-and-windows.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
   - Windows
   - I like to use Visual Studio in Windows for .NET projects , but I think that for .NET Core API projects Visual Studio Code works very well.
-I do not use Visual Studio for front end projects.
+I do not use Visual Studio for JavaScript projects.
   - I also don’t use Visual Studio on MacOS unless I am working with Xamarin.
 It is not the same product under the hood as the original Visual Studio on Windows and I use Visual Studio Code instead.

 ### Code Editor